aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/eventtarget/dispatchevent/_index.md

 ---
 title: EventTarget.DispatchEvent
 second_title: Aspose.SVG for .NET API Reference
 description: EventTarget DispatchEvent method.
-This method allows the dispatch of events into the implementations event model
+Dispatches an Event at the specified IEventTarget synchronously invoking the affected EventListeners in the appropriate order.
+The normal event processing rules including the capturing and optional bubbling phase also apply to events dispatched manually with DispatchEvent
 type: docs
 weight: 30
 url: /net/aspose.svg.dom/eventtarget/dispatchevent/
 ---
 ## EventTarget.DispatchEvent method

-This method allows the dispatch of events into the implementations event model.
+Dispatches an Event at the specified [`IEventTarget`](../../../aspose.svg.dom.events/ieventtarget/), (synchronously) invoking the affected EventListeners in the appropriate order.
+The normal event processing rules (including the capturing and optional bubbling phase) also apply to events dispatched manually with [`DispatchEvent`](../../../aspose.svg.dom.events/ieventtarget/dispatchevent/).

 ```csharp
 public bool DispatchEvent(Event @event)